ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 possible.
 In our opinion, the best place to do so is in version control and continuous integration (CI) parts of a product.
 Atlas' solution to this is the introduction of a new file we call the **Migration Directory Integrity File**.
-It is simply another file named `atlas.sum` that is stored together with the migration files and contains some meta-data about the migration directory.
+It is simply another file named `atlas.sum` that is stored together with the migration files and contains some metadata about the migration directory.
 Its format is inspired by the `go.sum` file of a Go module, and it would look similar to this:

 ```text